hgibrel34/Kode-With-Klossy-TLA-Portfolio/Impact Project - Understanding the ML Lifecycle/README.md

 The course is structured around the ML lifecycle (from business understanding through deployment) and taking in all of it at once was a lot to digest.

-This guide is what I wish I'd had in my first few weeks: something that shows the big picture of the whole process giving you insight on how it all connects.

 ## Who this is for

 Labmates/future cohorts working through the BTT ML/AI course, especially anyone